nirajp82/NGINX/001_01_NGINXContext.md

 This context includes directives that affect how the server handles HTTP requests, such as defining server blocks, setting up proxying, configuring SSL, enabling compression, and more.

+The HTTP context (within the http block) (Also main context - outermost block) are executed at the start of NGINX when it is initially loaded or restarted.
+These contexts contain global and server-wide settings that apply to the entire server.

 ## The Server Context
 Within the http context, you can have multiple server blocks.
 Each server block represents a virtual server that handles requests for a specific domain or IP address.
 Inside the server context, you can define directives that are specific to that virtual server, such as listen ports, server_name, SSL settings, and request handling rules.